Louis-DR/OmniCores-BuildingBlocks/sources/arbiter/round_robin_arbiter/round_robin_arbiter.md

 Note that the `fast` variant is sligthly faster than the `balanced` variant, but only by a stage of AND gates.

+Note that even though the `small` variant has worse gate count complexity than the `balanced` variant, for small number of channels, it might still be smaller as the size of the core static priority arbiter might dominate over the barrel rotators.
+The `small` variant is also simpler and can be easily pipelined.

 ## Verification

 The arbiter is verified using a SystemVerilog testbench with concurrent assertions and three check sequences.